Frequently asked questions

 How do I add an asset acquired during administration?

-Select the Asset acquired during administration checkbox (for estates or POAs).
+Check the Asset acquired during administration checkbox (available for estates and POAs).

-This will create the inventory entry and record the corresponding transaction in the accounting section.
+This creates the inventory entry and records the corresponding transaction in the accounting section.

 How do I add a liability to the inventory?